 - During paid travel

-No. In fact, in Columbus you cannot sue your employer for an injury that happened on the job.
-Workers compensation is the only way to get the benefits you need in most cases.
+No. In fact, in Columbus, you cannot sue your employer for an injury that happened on the job.
+Workers’ compensation is the only way to get the benefits you need in most cases.
 And it is a much quicker process than a lawsuit.

-Yes, there is a very strict set of deadlines attached to workers compensation.
+Yes, there is a very strict set of deadlines attached to workers’ compensation.
 In Georgia, you have just 30 days to report your injury to your employer, or you cannot file a claim.
-The claim itself must generally be filed within a year of the injury.
-In some cases there are longer timeframes, but they are rare.
-And the longer you wait, the more difficult your claim may be—employers will argue that you would have known much sooner that an injury had serious effects.
+The claim itself must generally be filed within a year of the injury, according to the Official Code of Georgia Annotated (OCGA) § 34-9-82(a).

 We have worked with hundreds of injured workers.
 We know that it often takes weeks, months or even years to see the full extent of an injury.
 We also know that most workers don’t want to get involved in a legal process if they don’t have to.

-But your health is your greatest asset, and you are guaranteed these benefits by law.
-You need to speak to a lawyer and make sure you get the full amount you need.
-Don’t lose your workers comp claim.
-Call us at 706-400-4000 or fill out the form to your right and get your FREE consultation today.
+The Columbus, GA, workers’ compensation lawyers at John Foy & Associates will give you a 100% free consultation and help you decide how to proceed with your claim.
+Don’t lose your workers’ compensation claim.
+Call us or fill out the contact form to your right and get your FREE consultation today.